Miscellaneous

 Unfortunately, there are no fixed guidelines, so this is decided at the point of admission on a case-by-case basis.

-For alumni of the TU Wien, the department for studies decides, while for foreign students, the dean of studies has the last word.
+For graduates of other universities, the dean of studies has the last word.
 They usually apply the following criteria:

 What do I need to consider before applying for the doctoral programme of social and economic sciences (Dr. rer. soc. oec.)?

-This is in principle possible, though quite unusual in practice.
+This is in principle possible, though quite unusual in practice for the following reasons.

-The reason is that your doctoral studies need to be assigned a field of study present at the TU Wien and you need a master’s degree that is related to that field.
-Since the TU Wien does not offer any master’s programme of economics, macroeconomics, or social sciences, which makes the admission process more complicated.
+You need a master’s degree that is related to your doctoral field of study, as all doctoral studies need to be assigned a field of study present at TU Wien.
+However, TU Wien does not offer any master programmes in economics, macroeconomics or social sciences, which makes the admission process more complicated.

 Furthermore, you need to find a supervisor related to your desired thesis topic.
-Eventually, you also have to take additional courses (see admission).
+Eventually, you also have to take additional courses (see required coursework).

 Which curriculum is applicable?